 I recently had the very real pleasure of speaking with Dr. Eric Larson, an anesthesiologist in Grand Rapids, MI, and host of The Paradocs podcast.
 If you haven’t heard our conversation about unexpected outcomes, malpractice litigation, and physician well-being, give it a listen here and let me know what you think here.

-What exactly do coaches do?
+What do coaches do?

-I hope to see them develop the frame of mind and skills of heart which will allow them to thrive through these challenges and ultimately heal fully, even when full healing does not look like returning to exactly the person they were before.
+This helps clients develop the frame of mind to eventually thrive despite these challenges and ultimately heal fully, even when full healing involves growth.

 How does a coach differ from a therapist?

 Last week, I shared a guest post by a physician in California on the benefits of seeking out a counselor or psychotherapist.

 I want to be very clear that there are key differences between a coach and a therapist.

 Just as an athletic coach does not repair torn ACLs, my role as coach is not to treat illness in my clients.
 I do not function as their physician nor in a diagnostic capacity when I coach.

 I bring a shared personal and professional experience which many therapists do not have.
 However, they possess a skillset in the management of overwhelming anxiety, depression, and suicidal thoughts, any of which may plague physicians in the throes of a malpractice lawsuit.

 If it becomes apparent in the course of coaching that the client is experiencing PTSD, anxiety, or depression which interferes with the physician's effectiveness at work and joy in life, the client may decide to step things up by adding someone with that expertise to their team short- or long-term.